- What Are Honor Societies?

 The National Society of High School Scholars (NSHSS) is another organization that many question legitimacy.
 Like the HSF, NSHSS is a legitimate non-profit organization that has had its share of controversy over the years.

 The main complaint about the NSHSS is the sheer number of invitations that are sent out every year.
-According to several online reports, the organization doesn't have any standards for membership (or very low standards at least), resulting in thousands of students paying for membership without getting any benefits.
+According to several online reports, the organization doesn't have any standards for membership, while this is untrue, the NSHSS publishes minimum academic standards on their website, the large number of students receiving offers means that some probably sign up without fully understanding what to expect.

 It's generally recommended that you join an honor society with a chapter on campus and is affiliated with your college of choice.
 Why?
-Because some national organizations have come under fire for not recognizing "excellence" in any way—they invite thousands of students every year to collect membership fees.
+Because some national organizations have come under fire for not being selective enough—they invite thousands of students every year and the more memberships they get the more revenue they generate.

 While these societies are technically legitimate, it's been said that membership won't help you: